 Even if sometimes I have to get away for a little bit … on the other hand, when I’m with Francisca, I’m 100% there.
 My daughter looks at me and hopefully sees someone who is a person that is not shy with challenges nor is defined by labels.
 If I am her nearest example, albeit not being perfect, I want to be the best I can.

 Do you have an inspirational story?
-We love sharing amazing stories like Sónia’s to inspire others to make a difference while travelling.
+We love sharing amazing stories like Sónia’s to inspire others to make a difference while traveling.
 Get in touch to share yours.